I think my child might need dental braces to straighten her teeth. What's the right age to begin treatment with dental

 Traditionally, treatment with dental braces begins when a child has lost most of his or her baby (primary) teeth, and a majority of his or her adult (permanent) teeth have grown in — usually between the ages of 8 and 14.
 If treatment is needed during this time, interceptive or preventive care can take advantage of your child's growth to guide the intended result as development takes place.

 Orthodontists who favor the traditional approach say that a two-phase approach to treatment actually increases the total time — and sometimes the expense — of orthodontic treatment with generally similar results.
 However, other orthodontists believe guidance of growth using dental appliances before the second phase of treatment makes correction easier.

 The best choice for you and your child will largely depend on the severity of your child's dental problems.
-Talk with your child's dentist or orthodontist about what's the best course of action.
+Talk with your child's dentist or orthodontist about the best course of action.

 See more Expert Answers